usnistgov/800-63-3/sp800-63a/sec4_ial.md

 8. All PII collected as part of the enrollment process SHALL be protected to ensure confidentiality, integrity, and attribution of the information source.

-9. The entire identity proofing process, including transactions that involve a third party, SHALL occur over an Authenticated Protected Channel.
+9. The entire identity proofing process, including transactions that involve a third party, SHALL occur over an authenticated protected channel.

 10. <a name="gr13"></a>The CSP SHOULD obtain additional confidence in identity proofing using fraud mitigation measures, for example inspecting geolocation, examining the device characteristics of the applicant, evaluating behavioral characteristics, or checking vital statistic repositories such as the [Death Master File](https://www.ssdmf.com/Library/InfoManage/Guide.asp?FolderID=1), so long as any additional mitigations do not substitute for the mandatory requirements contained herein.
 In the event the CSP uses fraud mitigation measures, the CSP SHALL conduct a privacy risk assessment for these mitigation measures.
-Such assessments SHOULD include any privacy risk mitigations (e.g., limited retention, use limitations, notice) or technological mitigations (e.g. cryptography), and be documented per requirement 4.2 (7) above.
+Such assessments SHOULD include any privacy risk mitigations (e.g., limited retention, use limitations, notice) or technological mitigations (e.g., cryptography), and be documented per requirement 4.2 (7) above.

 11. In the event a CSP ceases to conduct identity proofing and enrollment processes, the CSP SHALL be responsible for fully disposing of or destroying any sensitive data including PII, or protecting that data from unauthorized access for the duration of retention.